andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/police_violence/water_cannon_incident.md

    [ruled](https://uitspraken.rechtspraak.nl/details?id=ECLI:NL:GHSHE:2024:2589&showbutton=true&keyword=eindhoven,waterkanon&idx=1)
-   that the police officer used appropriate violence, that I as a citizen of The Netherlands, André Schepers, see that ruling as a failure of the moral system that is the legal system of the Netherlands, to get to justice.
+   that the police officer used appropriate violence, that I as a citizen of The Netherlands, André Schepers, see that ruling as a failure of the moral system that is the legal system of The Netherlands, to get to justice.
 Therefore, [that I have to take responsibility back](https://en.wikipedia.org/wiki/Bad_faith_(existentialism)#Freedom_and_morality) to attain societal justice for the citizens of this country and in particular the victim that was almost killed by the use of the water cannon.
 Also, that